Is Homework Beneficial To High School Students

 Classroom Lessons Are Reinforced with Homework

 We’ve all heard the saying “practice makes perfect.”
 This is especially true when it comes to reinforcing the lessons and skills students work on each day in the classroom.
 Research evidence suggests that students in high school retain just about half of the information that is presented to them in the classroom.
-But by receiving homework assignments on a regular basis increases retention to just about 75 percent, a very impressive jump considering the circumstances.
+But when you solve my homework assignments on a regular basis increases retention to just about 75 percent, a very impressive jump considering the circumstances.

 Homework assignments also help high school students to develop essential skills that they will likely need throughout their professional lives, including autonomy, responsibility, time management, prioritizing, and critical thinking among others.
 This is true for students at all levels, but high school students tend to benefit the most because these skills are likely to be applied in their early adult lives when getting their first jobs or attend college.